beetbox/beets/docs/plugins/inline.rst

 Then, make a ``[pathfields]`` section in your config file.
 In this section, every line defines a new template field; the key is the name of the field (you'll use the name to refer to the field in your templates) and the value is a Python expression.
-The expression has all of a track's items in scope, so you can refer to any normal attributes (such as ``artist`` or ``title``) as Python variables.
+The expression has all of a track's fields in scope, so you can refer to any normal attributes (such as ``artist`` or ``title``) as Python variables.
 Here are a couple of examples::